Why was it the slowest Memorial Day box office in decades? - ExBulletin

 The Garfield movie, meanwhile, had a more modest budget, at $60 million, and is considered a strong launch for the franchise.
 It has already opened internationally and has grossed over $66 million to date.
 Its domestic launch far exceeded the opening weekends of previous attempts at Garfield films.

-Chris Pratt plays the lasagna-loving, Monday-hating orange cat in the film, which received scathing reviews from critics (it has a 37% on Rotten Tomatoes).
+Chris Pratt voices the lasagna-loving, Monday-hating orange cat in the film which received scathing reviews from critics (it has 37% on Rotten Tomatoes).
 Meanwhile, audiences gave Furiosa and The Garfield Movie a B+ CinemaScore and 4.5 out of 5 stars on PostTrak.

 In its second weekend, John Krasinskis IF dropped 53%, adding $16.1 million through Sunday and $20.7 million through Monday, bringing its domestic total to 63.3 million of dollars.
 Worldwide, it exceeded $100 million.
 Kingdom of the Planet of the Apes, now in its third weekend, added $13.4 million through Sunday, bringing its worldwide total to $294.8 million, making it the fourth-ranked film the most profitable of the year.